For the main Project webpage, click here.

 When would construction start?
 How long will it take?

-Construction is anticipated to occur over five years, beginning in 2024 and concluding in 2028.
+Construction is anticipated to occur over five years.
+At this time, initial site preparation work is anticipated to begin in late 2024 and construction is expected to begin in 2025 and conclude in 2030.
 The Project is still in the design phase so not all construction details have been developed at this time.
 However, construction is expected to occur in three stages, which are further described in the next question.
 The exact timing and duration of each stage of construction would not be determined until a contractor is selected and the means and methods of construction have been developed.

 Metra is committed to providing residents with additional construction details prior to construction starting, as well as during the construction process.
 Further details on construction timing, staging, road closures, detours, and what residents and neighbors can expect to see throughout the construction process, would be disclosed as the Project progresses.